 3.2 Microservices Architecture for Flexibility

 The adoption of microservices architecture involves breaking down the monolithic structure of legacy systems.
-Understanding how this approach enhances flexibility, maintenance, and updates provides business owners with insights into the potential gains in agility and responsiveness.
+Understanding how this approach enhances flexibility, application maintenance, and updates provides business owners with insights into the potential gains in agility and responsiveness.

 4.1 APIs as Business Enablers